JazzMaster/framebuffergraphics/README.md

+## Framebuffer Graphics

-# Framebuffer Graphics
+Framebuffer Graphics routines for Freepascal.
-I dont even think this is lib(s)vga...its "vTerm graphics".

-## Expect bugs
-(This code is work in progress-at best)

-A TON of code from yesteryears (like 20 years ago) is starting to catch up with modern day programmers.
-As a result- we have a LOT of work to do.
+**Lazarus cant use this because X11 will never be active while using this code**

+(This is ported from C-more as proof of concept than anything.)
+The port is WIP- mostly there.

+BMP -> usually available no matter what libPNG -> use png unit in uses clause

+libJPEG (PasJPEG):
+(20 year old code -w shitty documentation)

+	use imjdmaster.pas or imjpeglib.pas
+	(basic bare-minimal decoding is in the files with this project)

+---

+This code may or may not work with a KMS Kernel.

+-If it doesnt-

+Then we need to upgrade code to support KMS.

+---

 Personally- this X11 handshaking server/client BULLSHIT is a bit much.
-(You should see the KMS handshaking code- even in C- it looks like ass)

-Reminds me of the Novell Netware 5 print server setup routine...
-(A->b->c->d->f->n  back to A, then C....then H - just to print.)
+(Glad I dont have to write it..)

+### What does this accomplish?

+Its a fallback for other code- use it if you like(and can get it working)

-At it's heart, this project aims to allow programs running on a "small device" (such as a raspberry pi) -or "not running X11" -to be able to draw graphics using a simple API -SANS X11.
+At it's heart, this project aims to allow programs running on a "small device" (such as a raspberry pi) -or "not running X11" -to be able to draw graphics using a simple API.

-The X11 interface code- and I do mean that- (because someone has some other hooks if it looks like running the BGI instead) is with the sdlBGI/Lazarus Graphics project Im hosting.

 ## Dependencies

 Install `libpng-dev` and `libjpeg-dev` ONLY IF if you are using the PNG or JPEG functions.

-FPC DOES have hooks somewhere in the package tree- (just download FPC off GH and then look for it) (libJPEG is NOT easy to understand, nor from experience -easy to get working)
+(libJPEG is NOT easy to understand, nor from experience -easy to get working)